ds-walker/ds-walker/README.md

 ### Who's Nick?

-  I'm beginner Quality Assurance tester and HR-Manager.
-Currently I have the second project where I am the founder.
-"DARKSTAR PROJECT" - this is a community of people are placed all over the world developers and other project employees.
-Team of project works in development of game-server for public.
+Hi, I am a graphic and also a web designer.

-  In 2021, I started to get acquainted with the world of IT and it pulled me in.
-At that time, my knowledge of graphic design began.
-In 2022, I started taking courses and studying Quality Assurance.
-In the same year, the "DARKSTAR PROJECT" team was assembled, which continues to exist and develop to this day.
+In 2021, I began to get acquainted with the world of information technology, and it fascinated me.
+At that time, my knowledge of graphic and web design began.
+In 2022, I started taking courses and also studying quality assurance.
+I managed to work as a freelancer, as well as in a team.

 ### If you want to contact, just send me a message:
 [![Gmail Badge](https://img.shields.io/badge/-Gmail-red?style=flat&logo=Gmail&logoColor=white)](mailto:nick9tkachuk@gmail.com)